The garden at Hidcote

 The Italian Shelter at Hidcote, located near the Bathing Pool, is a dedicated silent space.
 Here visitors can have a seat and take a moment to enjoy the sounds of nature.
 Silent spaces provide shelter, a resting place and a seat with a view to enjoy in peaceful silence.

 “As we connect with nature, we also connect more deeply with ourselves” SilentSpaces

 Silent Space is a non-for-profit project set up by garden writer Liz Ware in 2016.
-With a handful of gardens across the country taking part to provide a reserved area in nature for members of the public to have a moment of silence.
+With over 60 gardens from Scotland to Cornwall taking part to provide a reserved area in nature for members of the public to have a moment of silence.
 Allowing you to switch off from technology and stop talking.
 Hidcote joined the project in 2020 dedicating the Italian Shelter a space for visitors to enjoy the sounds of nature.

 For more information about Silent Space please visit the Silent Space website www.silentspaces.org.uk